shibasis0801/Reaktor/README.md

 # reaktor
-Kotlin Multiplatform Framework with bi-directional type safe communications to React and C++
+Kotlin Multiplatform Framework with bi-directional type safe communications to React and C++ Do you write code in C when you build a new app ?
+Why ?
+Humans build abstractions because we can build bigger things on top of them.
+This project aims to elevate your programming toolkit to work with powerful abstractions in Kotlin.
+But I believe abstractions should never prevent you from doing something new or unanticipated.
+So it also lets you drop down to pure native code and plug them in

 # Usage
 1. React Native Applications - Easy to write high performance native modules